ymatthew2466/leetcode/README.md

 - Math/Geometry: 2807, 57
 - Backtracking: 46

+### Note

-Notes: redo 49 using ASCII chars, learn how to sort into buckets, string slice/concat with [:], list comprehension
+redo 49 using ASCII chars, learn how to sort into buckets, string slice/concat with [:], list comprehension

-## 8/21 :
+## 8/21

 Count = 8